3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 		- Draws the main frames for the animation
 	- Inbetweener  (tweener)
 		- Fills in the frames between each keyframe so it looks fluid
-1. In computer animation, we act as the keyframe artist, and the computer is the tweener.
+1. In computer animation, we act as the keyframe artist, and the computer is the 'tweener'.

 <br />